 The VA program was created to help level the playing field and get veterans and military members into homes, considering it can be difficult for those who serve to meet the requirements for other mortgage products.
 The biggest single benefit of this program is that qualified borrowers can purchase without having to put money down.
 That’s a tremendous financial advantage.

 But the VA does have in place a loan limit for every U.S. county.
 This limit dictates how much you can borrow while still putting $0 down, and it’s a pretty generous amount — $424,100 in most parts of the country.
 But the limits are actually higher in more expensive areas.

 There’s no rule or regulation that says you can only get a loan for up to your county’s loan limit.
-You can get as much as a lender will finance.
+You can get as much as your lender will finance.
 The issue is that you’ll have to come to the closing table with a down payment to make it work.

 Buying Above Loan Limits